Forge & Fire

 The Blacksmith's Forge

-The forge is the center of focus of the blacksmith's work and his shop.
+Forging scrolls for an ornamental gate - CLICK TO ENLARGEThe forge hearth is the center of focus of the blacksmith's work.
 It is in the fire of the forge that the iron is heated to incandescent red, orange, yellow and white heats.
 For only at these highly elevated temperatures can the iron and steel be made plastic enough to be shaped and deformed easily and without damage to their granular structure.
-This series of articles focuses on the traditional blacksmiths coal forge.

 1. To show and describe the forges used by a number of different ornamental iron and blacksmiths' shops in different parts of the USA and other countries.